SaaS payment gateway

 - The issuer checks the customer’s account balance and sends the transaction confirmation back to the network.

 Being an intermediary of each electronic transaction, the payment gateway protects cardholders' data from breaches and unauthorised use by applying encryption, tokenisation, and other security measures.
-Here are some other reasons why gateways are so important for SaaS businesses.

 Payment options available